openshift-labs/learn-katacoda/middleware/serverless/05-scaling.md

 ```

-Let's update the prime-generator service by executing: `oc apply -n serverless-tutorial -f 04-scaling/service-50.yaml`{{execute}}
+Let's update the prime-generator service by executing: `oc apply -n serverless-tutorial -f 05-scaling/service-50.yaml`{{execute}}

 Again we can test the scaling by loading our service.
-This time we will send 1100 total requests, of which 275 will be preformed concurrently each time.
+This time we will send 1100 total requests, of which 275 will be performed concurrently each time.

 `hey -n 1100 -c 275 -t 60 "http://prime-generator-serverless-tutorial-ks.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/?sleep=3&upto=10000&memload=100" && oc get deployment -n serverless-tutorial`{{execute}}